 Our primary school plays link Shakespeare’s text through easy-to-follow narration, while the children are invited on stage to play many of the roles.
 Even the teachers aren’t safe.
 Each school receives a series of workshops, allowing them to explore the play further, before creating their own version for the local community.

 With the support of the charity Delight, we reach a new generation of theatre-goers with our professional touring productions and follow-up workshops, many of whom have never visited a theatre, let alone seen Shakespeare performed live.

 The Play's The Thing: Secondary School Tour

-2018 will mark our first tour to disadvantaged GCSE students in Surrey, providing them with professional insight at a crucial point of their academic life.
-The tour will deliver the two most popular Shakespeare plays studied at GCSE, Macbeth and Romeo and Juliet.
+We also tour to disadvantaged GCSE students in Surrey, providing them with professional insight at a crucial point of their academic life.
+The tour delivers the two most popular Shakespeare plays studied at GCSE, Macbeth and Romeo and Juliet.
 Each production has been created to provoke discussion and stimulate ideas for the students’ academic study.

 Featuring four actors, the tour is adapted, directed and designed by GSC’s professional team.
 Each performance will also be supported by a series of follow-up workshops, allowing the children to explore the characters and scenes through practical exercises.